Monograph 11 – Marxism without Marx

 I that’s not quite right.
 The revolutions in Russia and Germany were not incited by Marxism, and they did not define Marxism.
 Marxism was one of the conditions of the revolution.
 Russia may have been ripe for revolution, but it was more likely a bourgeois revolution, similar to France or what happened in Germany with the fall of the Kaiser.

-What made Russia different was Trotsky and Lenin.
-Their Marxism allowed him to build a proletarian revolution in a way that wouldn’t have been possible without Marx—or Lenin himself.
+What made Russia different was and Lenin.
+His Marxism allowed him to build a proletarian revolution in a way that wouldn’t have been possible without Marx—or Lenin himself.
 Without them, Russia might have ended up with a bourgeois revolution, which, in hindsight, might not have been a terrible outcome.
-But then again, imperialism & inter-capitalist warfare could have made things worse.

-In Germany, Marxism came to the fore and almost sparked a true proletarian revolution, one that could have saved the Russian revolution.
+In Germany, Marxism came to the fore and almost sparked a true proletarian revolution, one that could have saved the Russian revolution and sparked world revolution.
+The Bolsheviks demonstrated the possibility of overthrowing the old order and building a workers’ state.
 It also revealed the immense counter-revolutionary forces, their brutality fired up with anti-Marxism.
 What might have happened in Germany without Russia highlighting the possibility of Marxism?

-But we have Mark’s unique contribution, the right man at the right time.
+But we have Marx’s, the right man at the right time.
 Marx had Engles to collaborate with, and plenty of theorists to build on, and people to argue with.
-The time was right, it fostered Darwin and Lyell.
-Fertile as all that was it seems to me his particular brilliance was needed to build something that challenged the utopian and liberal socialism of the time.
+The time was right, the same climate of ideas fostered Darwin and Lyell.
+Fertile as all that was his particular brilliance was needed to build something that challenged the utopian and liberal socialism of the time.

-To sum up, I think we had the conditions for the Marxist and Moreanian contributions, and we needed Marx and Moreno to make them into the forces they are.
+To sum up, we had the conditions that enabled individuals Marx and Moreno to be the forces they are.

 * See my article on Sociometry: Moreno’s scientific methodology: By, of and for the people.
 (2015) https://aanzpa.org/wp-content/uploads/1512-AANZPA-Journal-Walter.pdf